ballerina-platform/ballerina-lang/stdlib/database/h2/src/main/ballerina/h2/Module.md

 ### Handling the connection pool

-There are 3 possible ways of handling the connection pool.
+There are 3 possible usage scenarios for a connection pool.

-1. Global, shareable default connection pool
+**1. Globally shareable connection pool**

 If you do not provide the `poolOptions` field, a globally shareable pool will be created for your database unless a connection pool matching the properties you provided already exists.